 Onyx jumped 43 percent to $63.78 at the close in New York, the biggest single-day increase since Feb.
 12, 2007.
 The shares have gained 78 percent in the past 12 months.
-Ligand Pharmaceuticals Inc. (LGND), which has an agreement to explore an IV version of the drug, increased 13 percent to $16.49.
+Ligand Pharmaceuticals Inc. (LGND:US), which has an agreement to explore an IV version of the drug, increased 13 percent to $16.49.

 “This is an unmet need in a group that has really run out of options,” said Wyndham Wilson, the panel chairman and chief of lymphoma therapeutics at the National Cancer Institute.
 “There is a pretty convincing signal here that is likely, I believe, to be confirmed in confirmatory trials.”